TOPetit/pygedcom/README.md

 print(parser.get_stats())
 ```

-It's a good practice to verify your GEDCOM file before parsing it.
+It's good practice to verify your GEDCOM file before parsing it.
 You can do this with the following command:

 ```python